 The early recordings used the Horn tied to cutting stylus technology.
 The limitations were clear — The loudest instruments would be held back from the recording horn and the vocals were shouting directly into the horn.
 Cellos and double bases could not be heard.
 Drums had to be way back.
 Some instruments were modified with their own horns directly attached to their sound boxes.
 In general, it was a technology with too many limitations.

 The breakthrough occurred in the early 1920s when engineers including Orlando R. Marsh and those at Western Electric refined ways to use sound vibrations to excite a small diaphragm in a magnetic field.
 This generated a tiny current that could be electronically amplified by vacuum tubes and the stronger current used to drive a cutting stylus.
 The process could then be reversed and amplified to drive electronic or mechanical speakers.
 In 1930, a New York Times critic stated “…the time has come for serious musical criticism to take account of performances of great music reproduced by means of the records.
 To claim that the records have succeeded in exact and complete reproduction of all the details of symphonic or operatic performances … would be extravagant.
 The article of today is so far in advance of the old machines has hardly to admit classification under the same name.
 Electrical recording and reproduction have combined to retain vitality and colors in recitals by proxy.”

 Record company Odeon in Germany is said to have pioneered the idea of record ‘Albums’.
-They released Tchaikovsky’s ‘Nutcracker Suite” in 1909 on 4 double sided discs in a designed package.
+They released Tchaikovsky’s ‘Nutcracker Suite” in 1909 on four double-sided discs in a designed package.
 Other companies gradually followed.
 It became a marketing ploy to grab the public’s attention and increase the perceived value of the product.
 Some were even bound in leather covers.

 1931 – LP and EP – Long Play and Extended Play Records